sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 4. Click **Synchronise** to import the plans into the Developer portal, from the Tyk Portal admin app.
 {{< img src="img/dashboard/portal-management/enterprise-portal/portal-sync-with-dashboard.png" alt="Sync with the Tyk Pro" >}}

+## Manually Create API Product and Plan

+From version 1.13.0, the Developer Portal allows you to create API Products and Plans from the portal dashboard for admins.
+When manually creating an API Product or Plan, the corresponding policy will be created in the Tyk Self-Managed selected provider.

+### Create API Product

+When creating an API Product in the Developer Portal, a partitioned policy that provides an ACL but not quota/rate limits will be created in the Tyk Self-Managed selected provider.
+The following steps explain how to create an API Product in the Developer Portal:

+1. From the Tyk Portal admin app, go to **API Products** and click **Add new API Product**.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-add-api-product.png" alt="Add an API Product" >}}

+2. Select a unique name for the API Product and complete the [product details for customization]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans" >}}) in the **Details** tab.
+The product name will be the name assigned to the created policy in the Tyk Self-Managed selected provider
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-product-details.png" alt="Add an API Product" >}}

+3. Select **Provider**, **Authentication**, and **APIS** in the **API's** tab.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-product-apis.png" alt="Add APIs" >}}

+4. Add API specifications in the **Documentation** tab.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-product-api-specs.png" alt="Add API Specifications" >}}

+5. Add Product Guides in the **"Getting Started" guides** tab.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-product-guides.png" alt="Add Product Guides" >}}

+6. Complete DCR settings in the **Dynamic Client Registration** tab (Only for JWT selected APIs).
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-product-dcr.png" alt="Add DCR settings" >}}

+7. Save changes.

+{{< note >}}
+**Note:**

+If no APIs are selected, you can still add api specifications, and guides creating a documentation only product.
+Documentation only products are Developer Portal products that do not have any APIs associated with them and thus no policies will be created in the Tyk Self-Managed selected provider.
+Documentation only products are useful for creating documentation for APIs that are not yet created or published.
+Specs and guides will be shown in the external portal as a regular product and the selected `Specification Alias` will be used as the reference for each spec.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-doc-only-product.png" alt="Add a Documentation only Product" >}}
+{{< /note >}}

+### Create Plan

+When creating a Plan in the Developer Portal, a partitioned policy that implements rate limit or quota, or both, but do **NOT** include the ACL will be created in the Tyk Self-Managed selected provider.
+The following steps explain how to create a Plan in the Developer Portal:

+1. From the Tyk Portal admin app, go to **Plans** and click **Add new Plan**.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-add-plan.png" alt="Add a Plan" >}}

+2. Choose a **Provider** and a unique **Name** for the plan.
+The plan name will be the name assigned to the created policy in the Tyk Self-Managed selected provider.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-plan-details.png" alt="Add Plan Details" >}}

+3. Complete Plan limits.
+Select **Usage quota**, **Rate limit**, and **Key expiration** for the plan.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-plan-limits.png" alt="Add Plan Limits" >}}

+4. Complete Advanced settings (optional).
+Set **Scopes** (for DCR), **Access Request Frequency**, and **Credential metadata** for the plan.
+{{< img src="img/dashboard/portal-management/enterprise-portal/portal-plan-advanced-settings.png" alt="Add Plan Advanced Settings" >}}

+5. Save changes.

 ## Next step